Tech Tips

 When a ball drops from a height, the ball deforms, then bounces back easily.
 The bounce-back (recovery) is a measure of how much of the impact energy the ball could store and release to bounce back.
 This is the “storage modulus.”

-The difference between the starting height and the recovery height is the “loss factor” or a measure of how much of the energy was lost to the surrounding environment as heat.
+We call the difference between the starting height and the recovery height the “loss factor.”
+This shows how much energy the system lost as heat to the surrounding environment.
 The ratio of these two quantities is a useful measure of damping ability.
 We define the tan d (tan delta) as the ratio of the loss factor to the storage modulus.

 One way to show how temperature and frequency interact is to run Tg tests at a set temperature.
 This process occurs over a range of vibrations.
 We then go to another temperature region and again evaluate the Tg as a function of changing frequency.

-Please note that, from the polymer’s point of view, it would make no difference if the test were conducted at a constant frequency, then a varied temperature, then the cycle was repeated again at another constant frequency, varying the temperature again, and so forth.
+Please note that, from the polymer’s view, it does not matter whether someone conducts the test at a constant frequency.
+The temperature can vary, and then the cycle can repeat at another constant frequency.
+The temperature can change again, and so on.
 Thus, we see the limits on the use of viscoelastic liquid for vibration damping at a given frequency.

-Polymer chemists have long used the concept of the “master curve” to graphically represent complex relationships in a concise, useful fashion.
-The master curve of the relationship between temperature and frequency as they relate to Tg changes and vibration damping is called the “Reduced Frequency Nomogram."
+Polymer chemists have used the “master curve” for a long time.
+This tool helps them show complex relationships clearly and effectively.
+The master curve shows how temperature and frequency relate to changes in Tg and vibration damping.
+They call it the "Reduced Frequency Nomogram."

-Here we note that a reference point was chosen to begin construction of the nomogram.
-While it is possible to start the nomogram at any point, it is most useful to select a point around a key element, such as the “loss factor” approaching a value of 1 (101).
+Here we note that we chose a reference point to begin construction of the nomogram.
+You can start the nomogram at any point.
+However, it is best to choose a point near a key element.
+For example, select a point where the “loss factor” is close to 1 (101).

-Reading the nomogram, the Flexcon SA6000 series adhesive seems to maintain good damping properties over a temperature range of -180°F to -280°F. Furthermore, the frequency range is indicated as roughly 500-15000 cycles/sec (Hz).
+Furthermore, the frequency range is indicated as roughly 500-15000 cycles/sec (Hz).
 This turns out to be in a good range for certain disc brakes on cars.
-Indeed, manufacturers have used Flexcon silicone adhesives in this application for a number of years.
+Indeed, manufacturers have used Flexcon silicone adhesives in this application for years.

 Flexcon’s tacky silicone adhesives in the SA6000 Series offer the same pressure-sensitive features as traditional PS adhesives.
-However, they also work well in very low or high temperatures where acrylic adhesives fail.
+However, they also work well in extremely low or high temperatures where acrylic adhesives fail.

 Measuring a polymer's properties is important.
 Creating its reduced frequency nomogram is also key.